jorgelustosa/location/README.md

 Instructions
 ----
-First you have to put your docker container to work properly, run the follow instructions as described:
+First you have to put your docker container to work properly.
+Run the follow instructions like described:

 **Start and Build an image of the container:**
 ```